vfabing/vfabing.github.io/_posts/2019-12-03-kubernetes-get-new-environment-per-pull-request-using-review-apps.markdown

 ## Workflow of Review Apps

 In short, the only thing you really need to do is create a new YAML Pipelines from Azure DevOps using the `Deploy to Kubernetes` template and using the `Enable Review Apps workflow for Pull Request` checkbox, and that's all!
-In addition you can also register the `Kubernetes` cluster as an Azure DevOps environment to get a user friendly way to access the Pull Request temporary environment.
+In addition your `Kubernetes` cluster will be registered as an Azure DevOps environment to get a user friendly way to access the Pull Request temporary environment.

 What will happen is that for every Pull Request, the pipeline will be triggered and will create a new `Kubernetes` namespace to deploy inside.